BAAQMD/aertools/README.md

 # README

-This package provides one key function, `read_plt()`, that can be used to import AERMOD-generated .PLT files in various ways.
+This R package provides one key function, `read_plt()`, that can be used to import AERMOD-generated .PLT files in various ways.

 By default it just looks for the `X`, `Y`, and `AVERAGE CONC` columns, and abbreviates that last one as `CONC`.
 You can use `read_plt(path, cols = c(X = "X", Y = "Y", ...))` for finer-grained control, but that's highly experimental.